 The month of June was a difficult month to keep track of all the WordPress vulnerabilities.
 Mainly because it was a personally busy month for me.

-No fear, though, as there are lots of vulnerabilities reported here and they all again have to do with plugins rather than WordPress.
-WordPress has an extremely clean bill of health with the last vulnerability being reported back in March.
+No fear, though, as there are lots of vulnerabilities reported here, and they all again have to do with plugins rather than WordPress.
+WordPress has a spotless bill of health with the last vulnerability being reported back in March.

 Now off to the vulnerabilities with plugins up first.